TClark1011/vscode-ace-imports/DEV_DOCS.md

 ## Todo

 - [ ] **IMPORTANT:** Ignore `package.json` files that are placed in `node_modules` by package manager workspace functionality.
 I think many workspace features work by sym-linking the package folders into `node_modules`.
 Easiest way to check is to look at the `package.json` "name" field, and see if it matches a `package.json` file that is in the workspace.
+- [ ] Publish to "Open VSX" registry so it can be downloaded in VSCode forks

 ### Baseline